 gallery, and enclosed watch room.
 Bob Roswell's photo of the abandoned and

-center of the view.
+view of the lighthouse, and Bing has a distant satellite view.
+Obviously endangered.
 Prefabricated in France, this lighthouse is (or was)

 a remarkable architectural monument.
 The active lighthouse at Ruhnu,

 Estonia, is the only other known surviving quadrupod tower.
 Located on